ConvoCortex/convocortex-stt/README.md

 It is built for daily hands-free use rather than one-shot dictation: wake/sleep modes, VAD-gated utterances, pluggable realtime/final backends, device cycling, audio feedback, hotkeys, and a simple integration boundary over NATS.

+## Why this repo is useful

+- It is hands-free.
+VAD starts and ends utterances from speech and silence, not button presses.
+- It supports separate realtime and final backends, but the intended path here is NVIDIA Parakeet for both.
+- Its buffer-first workflow is practical for real desktop work instead of forcing immediate text emission all the time.
+- It can turn a phone into a location-independent microphone-input/audio-feedback-output path for the desktop by combining Voicemeeter Banana, Mumble, and a networking solution; see [docs/remote-audio-bridge.md](docs/remote-audio-bridge.md).
+- wake/sleep state, audio feedback, hotkeys, device switching, reconnect behavior, and persisted runtime state.
+- It works as a standalone local tool and also as a component inside a larger voice system through NATS.

 ## Quick start

+Prerequisites:
+- Windows OS
+- Python 3.10+
+- `uv` installed (`pip install uv`)
+- NVIDIA CUDA 12.1 recommended

 ```bash
 git clone https://github.com/ConvoCortex/convocortex-stt